Mnrikard/Clippy/README.md

 9. Math - evaluates simple math expressions
 10. **Rep** - replaces regex patterns or sql patterns
 11. Reverse - Reverses your text
+12. SetSourceData - pass in the literal text you wish to insert, useful for user-defined-functions.
-12. Snippet - Obtains a predefined snippet of text
+13. Snippet - Obtains a predefined snippet of text
-13. Sort - Sorts a list
+14. Sort - Sorts a list
-14. **Insert** - Copy your SQL output with headers and turn it into an  insert statement
+15. **Insert** - Copy your SQL output with headers and turn it into an  insert statement
-15. ToBase - Convert a base10 number to another base level (up to 36)
+16. ToBase - Convert a base10 number to another base level (up to 36)
-16. Xml - Pretty print XML (or xml-esque or partial xml)
+17. Xml - Pretty print XML (or xml-esque or partial xml)
-17. Help - either print the list of functions, or specifics on a particular function if specified.
+18. Help - either print the list of functions, or specifics on a particular function if specified.

 #### User Defined Functions

 Oftentimes you will find yourself running a specific replace or a series of commands many times over.
 One that often turns up is getting a comma separated list of all the numbers on your clipboard.
 Clippy lets you define a user defined function for anything that you find yourself doing more than once.

 `clippy --udf` will bring up a function editor, from which you can select previously ran commands, or enter new ones.